-The Master of Science in Oral Biology (MSOB) degree program is designed for outstanding students who are interested in integrating more extensive research into their postgraduate education.
-Enrollment in the MSOB program is limited to individuals concurrently registered in one of the postgraduate specialty training programs at Penn Dental Medicine.
+The Master of Science in Oral Biology (MSOB) degree program is comprised of two tracks designed for outstanding students who are interested in either integrating more extensive research or structured evidence-based learning into their postgraduate education.
+Enrollment in the MSOB program tracks is limited to individuals concurrently registered in one of the postgraduate specialty training programs at Penn Dental Medicine.

 Candidates receive the MSOB degree after completion of both their specialty training and the Master’s curriculum, which consists of didactic, seminar and research practicum courses.
-Research activities form the core of this program and students are expected to participate in a project of sufficient scope and intensity.
-Presentation of an in-depth review of the relevant literature along with a manuscript reporting the results of the research are required for graduation.
+Depending on the track selected, research activities or a systematic literature review form the core of this program. and students are expected to participate in a project of sufficient scope and intensity or construct a structured and critically-evaluated literature review focused on an important oral health-related research or clinical question.
+Presentation of an in-depth review of the relevant literature along with a manuscript reporting the results of the research or systematic review are required for graduation.

 The MSOB Advisory Panel serves four main purposes: